HencoBurger/sirexjs/README.md

 as soon as it dedects change in "/src" folder.

 #### Environment File
-Creating a new application also creates an ".env-template" file.
-Rename this file to ".env" and add your relevant information.
+Creating a new application also creates an ".env" file.
+Its already setup as a development environment.

 #### Databases
-After creating a new datanase connection a folder will be created with the name of your new database connection.
+After creating a new datanase a folder is created with the name of your new database connection.

-In the class template there is a function called "connect()" this function is called before the nodejs instance is created.
-Node will not start untill the promise is "resolved" or "rejected".
+This new file exports a class, this class has default property "preload".
+This property can be set to <b>TRUE</b> or <b>FALSE</b> depending on if you want to wait for the DB to connect before spinning up your application.

 You an connect any database, MongoDB, MySQL, NeDB, CouchDB or you can connect all of them.
 All up to you.